Cleaning our Hazy Lens: Exploring Trends in Transmission Spectra of Warm Exoplanets: Statistical Analysis

 \subsection{Planetary Parameters}

-Among all the planetary parameters, the log of atmospheric scale height ($\log(H)$), planet surface gravity ($g_{\rm p}$), and the log of planet density ($\log(\rho_{\rm p})$) hold better linear trends against $A_{\rm H}$.
-We do not see any noticeable linear trends for all the other planetary parameters, including planetary mass ($M_{\rm p}$), radius ($R_{\rm p}$), equilibrium temperature ($T_{\rm eq}$), and bulk hydrogen-helium (H/He) mass fraction ($f_{\rm HHe}$), as summarized in Table \ref{tab:linearstats}.
-In Figure \ref{fig:planetary}a-c, we show the trends between $A_{\rm H}$ and $H$, $g_{\rm p}$, and $\rho_{\rm p}$.
+Among all the planetary parameters, planet surface gravity ($g_{\rm p}$), atmospheric scale height ($H$), and planet density ($\rho_{\rm p}$) hold better but statistically insignificant correlations against $A_{\rm H}$ ($p\le0.04$).
+We do not see any noticeable monotonic correlations for all the other planetary parameters ($p>0.30$), including planetary mass ($M_{\rm p}$), radius ($R_{\rm p}$), equilibrium temperature ($T_{\rm eq}$), and bulk hydrogen-helium (H/He) mass fraction ($f_{\rm HHe}$), as summarized in Table \ref{tab:linearstats}.
+In Figure \ref{fig:planetary}a-c, we show the tentative correlations between $A_{\rm H}$ and $g_{\rm p}$, $H$, and $\rho_{\rm p}$.
 In Figure \ref{fig:planetary}d-f, we show the relationships for $R_{\rm p}$, $T_{\rm eq}$, and $f_{\rm HHe}$, which are found to be linear correlated with $A_{\rm H}$ in \citetalias{2017AJ....154..261C}.
 Plots for the rests of the planetary parameters can be found in Figures \ref{fig:extra} in Appendix \ref{ap:B}.

+We find a tentative correlation ($\rho_s = 0.44$, $p_{s} = 0.03$; $\tau_k = 0.31$, $p_k= 0.03$) between $A_{\rm H}$ and planet gravity, $g_{\rm p}$ (see Figure \ref{fig:planetary}a). \citetalias{2016ApJ...817L..16S} found a weakly positive correlation for $A_{\rm H}$ with $g_{\rm p}$.
+However, \citetalias{2017ApJ...847L..22F} reported that they did not find any significant correlation between $A_{\rm H}$ and $g_{\rm p}$ with their larger hot-Jupiter data set. \citetalias{2017AJ....154..261C} also did not find significant correlation between $A_{\rm H}$ and $g_{\rm p}$ for the sub-Neptunes.
+This tentative correlation suggests that planets with higher gravity would have less hazy atmospheres, which could link to the removal of aerosol particles in planetary atmospheres.
+Larger gravity would lead to higher settling velocities of the aerosol particles, and could make the atmospheres clearer.
+We also identified a similar but slightly worse correlation between $A_{\rm H}$ and $\rho_p$ ($\rho_s = 0.41$, $p_{s} = 0.04$; $\tau_k = 0.30$, $p_k= 0.04$, see Figure \ref{fig:planetary}c).